Lost Highway (film): Home media

 Lost Highway was released on DVD on March 25, 2008, by Universal Studios Home Entertainment.
 The DVD is presented in anamorphic widescreen in the 2.35:1 ratio with Dolby Digital 5.1 audio.
 The film was then released on Blu-ray format in France in 2010, and in Japan and the United Kingdom in 2012.
 The British edition includes a collection of short, experimental films that Lynch had previously sold on his website.
 However, it was encoded in 1080i resolution at a 50 Hz frame rate, as opposed to the 1080p resolution at 24 frames per second of the French and Japanese editions.
 In the United States, Lost Highway was released on Blu-ray on June 25, 2019, by Kino Lorber using the 2008 Universal master.
-Lynch did not participate in the release, saying that "It was made from old elements and not from a restoration of the original negative.
+Lynch did not participate in the release, saying, "It was made from old elements and not from a restoration of the original negative.
 I hope that a version from the restoration of the original negative will happen as soon as possible."
-Kino Lorber responded saying the release was sourced from the Universal Pictures master, and they had intended to work with Lynch on the release but "sent email after email without one response".
+Kino Lorber responded the release was sourced from the Universal Pictures master, and that they had intended to work with Lynch on the release but had "sent email after email without one response".
 The Criterion Collection released a 4K Blu-ray with a restoration supervised and approved by Lynch on October 11, 2022.